Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Experimental evaluation

-\paragraph{Datasets.} Several datasets were used for the experiments.
-The Cityscapes dataset \cite{DBLP:conf/cvpr/CordtsORREBFRS16} is a canonical dataset of driving images for semantic segmentation.
+Several datasets were used for the experiments.
+The Cityscapes dataset \cite{DBLP:conf/cvpr/CordtsORREBFRS16} is a canonical dataset of driving images for SS.
 It contains 2975 and 500 $1024\times2048$ images for training and validation, respectively.
-For object detection, we considered the COCO 2017 dataset~\cite{lin2014microsoft}, containing 112k and 5k images for training and validation, respectively.
+For OD, we considered the COCO 2017 dataset~\cite{lin2014microsoft}, containing 112k and 5k images for training and validation, respectively.
 Being COCO a dataset of common images, pictures have different sizes, hence a network-specific resizing is required.
-To assess the proposed approach on real-world scenarios, we considered three additional sets of images containing physical attacks.
-APRICOT \cite{braunegg2020apricot} is a COCO-like dataset including more than 1000 images, each containing a physical adversarial patch for one between Faster R-CNN, RetinaNet, and SSD.
-We also used a private dataset of images with physical adversarial patches for object detection and another one containing road images with a large adversarial poster for semantic segmentation \cite{2022arXiv220101850R}.
+To assess the proposed approach on real-world scenarios, we considered APRICOT \cite{braunegg2020apricot}, which is a COCO-like dataset including more than 1000 images, each containing a physical adversarial patch for one between Faster R-CNN, RetinaNet, and SSD.

-\paragraph{Attack strategies.} Different attack methodologies were used to craft adversarial patches.
-For semantic segmentation models, we leveraged the untargeted attack pipeline used in \cite{9706854}, while, for object detection models, we performed an untargeted attack on the classes, similarly to \cite{shapeshifter}.
-The patches contained in the APRICOT dataset were instead crafted following a false-detection attack as shown in \cite{braunegg2020apricot}, where the network is forced to spawn a spurious detection on the area of the patch.
-More details about the applied loss function and attack optimization strategies are provided in the supplementary material.
+\paragraph{Attack and defense strategies.} Different attack methodologies were used to craft adversarial patches.
+For SS models, we leveraged the untargeted attack pipeline used in \cite{2022arXiv220101850R}, while, for OD models, we performed an untargeted attack on the classes, similarly to \cite{shapeshifter}.
+The patches contained in the APRICOT dataset rely on a false-detection attack \cite{braunegg2020apricot}.
+More details are provided in the supplementary material.

+Concerning defense strategies, we compared \textit{Z-Mask} against different approaches for both adversarial pixel masking and detection.
+For the masking task, we re-implemented the Local Gradient Smoothing method (LGS) \cite{naseer_local_2019} and MaskNet \cite{chiang_adversarial_2021}, both with the original settings described by the authors.
+For the adversarial detection, we considered for comparisons FPDA \cite{2022arXiv220101850R} and HN \cite{co_real}.
+Details are in the supplementary material.